BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 There, in the desolation of the peaks, the wanderer hopes to open up a new realm of winners.
 In his eye it shall be a purifying reincarnation.
 And, like many Italian futurists, he looks ahead, towards speed, violence, technology, industry, and war.
-Yet beneath this mechanical zeal runs a deeply religious current--an echo of American end-time mythologies where a disappointing world cannot be redeemed, only consumed by fire.
+Yet beneath this mechanical zeal runs a deeply religious current---an echo of American end-time mythologies where a disappointing world cannot be redeemed, only consumed by fire.

-But he has to be certain of his cause.
+But the wanderer has to be certain of his cause.
 Doubt---his own as much as that of his companions---is what gnaws at him.
 In this apocalyptic logic, doubt is not just a hesitation; it is a temptation by the Antichrist, a betrayal of the absolute faith required for the final days.
 From the perspective of his colony, which is setting out toward the ocean, it is a mission without tomorrow, driven by a dark longing for the end---a final act of retribution against a world one can no longer imagine made better.